 - Is there camping on site?
 Yes, you can hire an onsite tent, or book a location to set up your own.

 - What if I don't like camping?
-No problem, there are plenty of hotels, bed & breakfasts, and yurts near by.
-For details on discounts and how to book click HERE.
+No problem, there are plenty of hotels and bed & breakfasts within a short drive of the location.

 - How do I get to the location?
 A list of travel options will be posted soon.
 The location is 1hr 15mins South of Sydney International Airport, and 1hr 40mins South of the Sydney CBD.

 - Can someone else pick-up my race pack for me?
 No, but you can collect it yourself up until 1hr before the event..